ossec/ossec-docs/docs/manual/installation/installation-binary.rst

 OSSEC is typically compiled on each system it is installed on, but this may not always be easy.
 To help in these cases there are a few methods of binary installation available.
 OSSEC can be compiled on one system, and copied to the destination systems.
+This installation method still requires GNU make on the target system.

-There ar RPM and deb packages available.
+There are also RPM and deb packages available for some systems.